Should I Offer Telemedicine to My Employees?

 Providing outpatient medical care remotely

 Telemedicine utilizes modern communications technologies to provide patients with remote access to healthcare service.
-It’s primarily used for outpatient services, where there isn’t a need for hands-on care.
+It is primarily used for outpatient services, where there is not a need for hands-on care.
 For example, patients might make telemedicine appointments if they have a cough, fever, stomach issues or similar symptoms.